dansteingart/duestat/README.md

 ## Overview
 A long time ago I made the [ardustat](http://github.com/dansteingart/ardustat).
 This device used a simple closed loop control circuit and few DACS, resistors, and ADCS to do electrochemical experiments with an arduino.
 It worked pretty well, but in 2006

-1. I was young and overambitious and it had some features that traded bandwidth for accuracy in a way I know consider unacceptable (e.g. it used a digital potentiometer to set and measure current, which is not the best)
+1. I was young and overambitious and it had some features that traded bandwidth for accuracy in a way I now consider unacceptable (e.g. it used a digital potentiometer to set and measure current, which is not the best)
 2. It was primarily for battery cycling, and in the coming decade I got to know the just-good-enough performance that is Neware
 3. The initial interface was written in Java, which I now hate.

 After I graduated and got a faculty position a few students improved the C code, but the interface and circuit design languished.
 I was hopeful that the nonolith CEE (now the ADALM1000) would obviate the hardware entirely.
 While I would gladly welcome that event, it seems to not be a priority for ADI.
 There have been a bunch of open source potentiostats as BS/MS projects over the last decade, but, to be honest, the part count and not-using-proto-hardware (e.g. not using arduino like things) are a turn off.

 So here we are.
-It's 2021 and electrochemistry at a ~1 mA and lower is still not as accesible as it should be.
+It's 2021 and electrochemistry at a ~1 mA and lower is still not as accessible as it should be.
 But!
 The new era of arduinos and its successors have SAMD51 M4's for like $20, and this means

 1. ADC resolution has gone to 14 bits! 👍
 2. There's now a few built-in 12 bit DACS! 👍